welch/rasl/README.md

 hair).
 RASL seeks transformations or deformations that will best superimpose a batch of images, with pixel accuracy where possible.
-It solves this problem by decomposing the image matrix into a dense low-rank component (analogous to "eigenfaces" in facial alignments) combined with a sparse error matrix representing any occlusions.
+It solves this problem by decomposing the image matrix into a dense low-rank component (analogous to "eigenfaces" in face-recognition literature) combined with a sparse error matrix representing any occlusions.
 The decomposition is accomplished with a robust form of PCA via Principal Components Pursuit.

 Precise alignment like this is required by (or at least improves the performance of) many different facial decomposition and recognition